Master of Architecture I (3-year track)

 Master of Architecture I (3 year track)

-For students with non-architecture degrees (completion of 102 credits is required)
+For students with non-professional undergraduate degrees (completion of 102 credits is required)

 ARC 604Immersive Architectural Design Studio I6